RedBeardLab/pcos-with-science/content/_index.md

 Polycystic Ovary Syndrome (PCOS) is a common hormonal disorder affecting women of reproductive age.
 This guide aims to provide you with valuable information and support for managing PCOS effectively.

+## Why This Website Exists

+This website was born from personal experience.
+When Emily was diagnosed with PCOS, we found ourselves overwhelmed by complex medical information.
+We decided to turn our journey of understanding PCOS into a resource that makes scientific knowledge accessible to everyone.
+[Read our full story](/about) to learn how we're turning complicated research into clear, practical information you can use.

 ## What is PCOS?

 PCOS is a complex condition that requires a proper diagnosis from a healthcare professional.
 It can manifest with various symptoms and affect different aspects of a woman's health.